Marketing design

 • A sentence-long theme (e.g., “a dashboard that feels like a cockpit”)

-• A basic mood board
+• A basic mood board (where a design language may start to emerge)

 • Some loose sketches showing layout or style